HaithamMubarak/Samples-6c7998a9d60a75f3417cf5dfaf32dcc6/README.md

 stream.append(blob);//append the blob data to stream stream.available();//the amount of bytes avaialble to read in the stream stream.read(1000);//reads 1000bytes from the stream and returns them as an array buffer.
+                 //if the buffer has less available bytes it will returns the result as undefined
 ```